doc22940/Lists-swift/README.md

-**Update: The Datastore API has been deprecated.
+**Note: The Datastore API has been retired.
 [Learn more.](https://blogs.dropbox.com/developers/2015/04/deprecating-the-sync-and-datastore-apis/)**

 # Lists